opentok/opentok-reconnection/README.md

   by the client when it was temporarily disconnected.
 (For more information about Signaling, see the [Signaling developer guide](https://tokbox.com/developer/guides/signaling/js/).)

-The preview of the automatic reconnection feature is currently available to an initial group of developers.
-To use the preview feature, you need to do the following:
+A preview of this feature is currently available to an initial group of developers.
+To use this feature, you need to do the following:

 * Join the preview program